code-differently/Lecture-Slides/lectures/css-and-styling-part-one/content.md

 -
 #### Classes, attributes, and pseudo-classes
-* This category includes .classes, [attributes] and pseudo-classes such as :hover, :focus etc.
+* This category includes .classes, '[attributes]' and pseudo-classes such as :hover, :focus etc.
 * Has a value of 10 points

 ```CSS